 If your Volvo check engine light comes on while driving, start looking for a good place to safely pull over and restart the engine.

 Although there is no definitive list of parts that can cause problems, these are some of the ‘usual suspects’:

 - Catalytic converter

-- 02 sensors (before and after catalytic converter)
+- Oxygen sensors (before or after the catalytic converter)

 - Common rail pump and injectors (on diesel engines)

 - Fuel proportioning valve (on diesel engines)

 - Boost leaks (on turbocharged engines)